-The Company intends to pay interim quarterly dividends to the Ordinary Shareholders, in US Dollars, in February, May, August and November of each year, with the first dividend expected to be paid in November 2019.
+The Company intends to continue paying interim quarterly dividends to the Ordinary Shareholders, in US Dollars, in January, April, July and October of each year.
+The new Ordinary Shares issued pursuant to the Initial Issue will be entitled to receive the interim dividend in respect of the quarter ended 31 March 2021, which is expected to be announced in June 2021 for payment in July 2021.